 We are New Zealands ONLY provider of carboNZero Certified Electricity …. and we’re proud of it.
 We are also carboNZero Certified as an Organisation.

-carboNZero certification demonstrates to our customers that electricity from ECOTRICITY is certified carbon neutral on an annualised life-cycle basis.
+carboNZero certified electricity demonstrates to our customers that electricity from ECOTRICITY is certified carbon neutral on an annualised life-cycle basis.

 Being carboNZero certified means we purchase from specific wind, hydro and solar generation sites and we measure all greenhouse gases associated with the full lifecycle of those stations.

 We have detailed programmes in place which follow United Nations Product Protocols to measure and minimise our greenhouse gas emissions.